firefly-oss/core-banking-cards/docs/use-cases/card-issuance.md

 ### Physical Card Issuance

-Physical card issuance involves creating a tangible payment card that is manufactured, personalized, and delivered to the customer.
+Physical card issuance involves creating a tangible payment card that is manufactured, personalized, and delivered to the party.
 The process includes:

 1. Application processing and approval
 2. Card data generation
 3. Card manufacturing with personalization
-4. Secure delivery to the customer
+4. Secure delivery to the party
 5. Card activation

 ### Virtual Card Issuance